imagineLife/big-site/content/mongo/sharding/the-shard-key.md

 # The Shard Key
+Dont forget:
+- Sharding is enabled at the db level
+- Sharding happens at the collection level

 The shard key is/are the Indexed field(s) that mongo uses to partition data in a sharded collection && distributes the data across the shards in the cluster.
 Mongo refers to the groupings of sharded index field(s) as `Chunks`.
 The lower bound is inclusive.